sanmai/pipeline/README.md

 ## `__construct()`

-Takes an insance of `Traversable` or none.
+Takes an instance of `Traversable` or none.
 In the latter case the pipeline must be primed by passing an initial generator to the `map` method.
+This method is not part to any interface, as per LSP.

 ## `map()`